Licarsmeth/tryHackMe-notes/basics_windowsPowershell.md

 	- It's all case insensitive
 	- Get-Help is like man
 		- look at the bottom, you'll see useful stuff like -examples
-	- Get-Alias to list all alias
+	- Get-Alias (or just alias) to list all alias
 		- then you can use stuff  like ls, cd and man
+		- alias -definition get-childitem to know a particula
 	- Get-Command to list all commands
 	- Set-PSReadLineOption -EditMode Emacs to use keybindings like ctrl b,p,a,k,f
 	- NewItem to create an item (or just ni)